 - It's even better in the Japanese version: she tries a lame pun that causes a tumbleweed wind strong enough to blow out the fires of Smoldergeist.

 - Dreamy Luigi's introduction.
-Mario exits a door, but Luigi's following him.
-Mario at first barely notices, probably because he's used to Luigi following him already, but remembers that Luigi is asleep, and is surprised
+Mario explores the Dream World solo up until reaching a door-puzzle area.
+Once you make it through that, Mario exits through the last door, but Luigi is now following him.
+Mario at first barely notices, probably because he's used to Luigi following him already, but remembers that Luigi is asleep, and is surprised.

 - After Brickle gets stuck in the fountain machine, the nearby tourists are unimpressed that the machine is broken with his presence.
 The tour guides then make up some incredible facts to amaze them.
 It works.